Scripting Guide

 let val = note.fields["notes"] ?? ""; // returns "" if the field is absent

-Dates arrive as a string "YYYY-MM-DD" when set, or as the unit value () when empty.
-Check with type_of before doing string operations:
+Dates arrive as a string "YYYY-MM-DD" when set, or as the unit value () when empty:

 let d = note.fields["due_date"];